SaadAhmad123/xOrca/README.md

 ## Core Features

+> **Considerations:** It's crucial to be aware that the Actors within this package are primarily crafted for scenarios where asynchronous Promise-based function calls are not the primary use case.
+Specifically tailored for serverless functions like AWS Lambda, these Actors are designed to receive events, compute the next state, and emit those states to an event bus.
+Consequently, using these Actors with the `invoke` functionality in XState state machines may lead to unexpected behavior.
+Please exercise caution and consider this limitation when integrating these Actors into your workflows.

 ### Persistable Actor

 `PersistableActor` is the cornerstone of this library, equipped to endow xstate actors with persistence and locking features.